Dan-Matthews-23/local-legends/README.md

 ### 404

+Using [GitHub's](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) documtation on creating a 404 page, I have plavced this file in te root directory.

 ## Accessibility

 I have been mindful during coding to ensure that the website is as accessible and friendly as possible.
 I have achieved this by: